Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Formatting.md

 Here's an example of a nested list:
 - Fruit

      - Citrus

           - Orange

           - Lemon

          - Grapefruit

      - Berries

           - Raspberry

           - Strawberry

           - Blueberry

     -  Tropical

           - Mango

           - Pineapple

           - Banana

 Lists are crucial features of technical writing.
 They enhance readability, improve clarity, and ensure that ideas are conveyed accurately and effectively.

 Lists break down complex information into digestible chunks, making it easier for readers to grasp and retain key points.
 They also help to organize and structure content, creating a logical flow that guides the reader through the material.

+{{< callout context="tip" title="The coming section explores tables, steps to prepare tables in a technical document, and formatting guidelines for creating tables ." icon="rocket" >}}
+{{< /callout >}}

 ## Tables